ax5ui/ax5ui-kernel/src/ax5ui-mask/README.md

 npm install ax5ui-mask
 ```

-After you download the file in npm install, you will need to copy to the location where you want to use as a resource for the project.
+After you download the install file in npm, you will need to copy it to the location where you want to use as a resource for the project.
-If the inconvenience in the process that you want to copy the file and can be easily copied by using a `gulp` or `grunt`.
+If the copy process is inconvenient, it also can be done easily by using `gulp` or `grunt`.

 ### Download code
 - [ax5core Github releases](https://github.com/ax5ui/ax5core/releases)